szefo09/dm-ocg-octgn/README.md

     - Yuliana, Channeler of Suns

 - **Other Improvements**
+  - **Look at top X cards, pick some, put rest to the bottom in any order Button added to Deck options!**
   - **Some choices are now multi-choices, allowing you to pick many cards at the same time!**
   - **Added Mana Calculation when you press Ctrl+C/Charge as Mana on Card already in Mana Zone**
   - **Added Debouncing to fix Card Orientation issue**: When tapping/untapping cards too quickly, Players could desync the board, making the opponent see the cards in wrong position (tapped/untapped)